 The photo op with Neve went well.
 The queue was quite long.
 But everything went very fast and smoothly.
 It was clear what to do and where to wait.
 Neve was great.
 After the photo op, I instantly received the photo.
 I just had to wait a minute or so.
 Everything was arranged very well.

-The autograph area was very spacious.
+The autograph area at Weekend of Hell was very spacious.
 It was easy to see the actors and find the right queue.
 Everything was very clear.
 And I liked that you could make some pictures in the autograph area as well.
 A few actors were sitting & signing.
 Most of them were standing.
 The only disadvantage would be that the setting was really built for queues.
 Mainly for the actors who were standing behind a desk it wasn't really easy to just walk by and have a chat spontaneously.
 You walk by from a distance.
 So you really have to make the decision to go over there.
 The tables with actors who were sitting was closer by the walking area.

 The prices for autographs & selfies were stated clear.
-All the actors were at the signing table a lot.
+All the actors at Weekend of Hell were at the signing table a lot.
 So there was a lot of opportunity to get an autograph.
 I went to get 2 selfies: With Lochlyn Munro and Julie Benz.
 That was awesome!
 All the actors were very kind and easy to talk to.
 I liked it that selfies were possible for a lot of the actors.
 All together: Great guest list, photo op went very well and the autograph area was nice!

 There was more!
 Weekend of Hell also invited fan groups/cosplay groups.
 Which was great!
 There were Ghostbusters, Fright Guys and others!
 There were also props to take pictures with, that's always very nice!
 Weekend of Hell had a great atmosphere and there was something to do, see and enjoy for everyone!
 I haven't been bored for a minuet and absolutely had a great time.
 The organization did an awesome job in setting this convention up.
 Very professional and a lot of variety in things to do at the con.
 And not to forget: An incredible guest list.
 Weekend of Hell is definitely one of my favorites cons now!
 What are your thoughts?
 Let us know in the comments!